jjn7702/SECJ2154-OOP/Submission/Readme.md

 - `group_name` is your folder or repository name.
 - `readme.md` is a markdown file that serves as the readme for the repository.
 It usually contains information about the task, workflow, design, and documentation.

-Inside the `group_name` folder, there is directory named `files`.
-Inside the `files` directory, you'll find two subdirectories:
+Inside the `group_name` folder, you'll find three subdirectories:
+  - `files` directory contains report
   - `images` directory holds image files that are referenced or used within the task or any associated documentation.
   - `source-code` directory contains source code files related to the task, or input files if any.